maolopez/echo-a-into-a-JSON-pass/README.md

 PromApp-pass = "MyPromApppass!"\n
 }

 The nohup has been redirected in order to avoid Jenkins builds to hang.
+Files Debug-1 and Debug-2 will show you how it works!